Existence and Uniqueness of viscosity solutions of Value function of Local Cahn-Hilliard-Navier-Stokes system: Dynamic Programming Principle

 \section{Dynamic Programming Principle}

-In this section, we formulate the optimal control problem as minimization of a suitable cost functional subject to the controlled Cahn-Hilliard-Navier-Stokes system and describe the dynamic programming principle.
+In this section, we formulate the optimal control problem as a minimization of a suitable cost functional subject to the controlled Cahn-Hilliard-Navier-Stokes system and describe the dynamic programming principle.
 We consider the finite-horizon problem.
-Similar results can be obtained in the case of the infinite-horizon problem using similar methods.
-We recall that in the finite-horizon case for a fixed $ T>0 $ and $ 0 \leq \tau <T $, we try to minimize the cost functional
+Similar results can be obtained in the case of the infinite-horizon problem.
+For the finite-horizon case for a fixed $ T>0 $ and $ 0 \leq \tau <T $, we want to minimize the cost functional

 where $ (\varphi, \u) $ is the solution of \eqref{DP5}-\eqref{DP8} with control $\U \in \mathcal{U}_{ad} $ and $ \mathcal{U}_{ad}$ is a closed and convex subset of $L^2(\tau, T; \G_{\mathrm{div}})$ containing $\mathbf{0}$.
 Observe that $\mathcal{U}_{ad}$ is non-empty.